Lanka Bell

 Lanka Bell was formed in 1997 as the single largest BOI Company in Sri Lanka with an investment of over US$150 Million.
 It was subsequently acquired by the privately held diversified conglomerate Milford Holdings (Private) Limited in 2005.

+Due to its financial issues to maintain the service, Lanka Bell ceased its operations in 2024, gradually transferring their clients to other networks such as SLTMobitel.